chunkypixel/atari-dev-studio/hovers/7800basic.md

     height - number of character rows (zones) to plot
-    map_x_offset (optional) - x offset co-ordinate of the area to draw within the larger map map_y_offset (optional) - y offset co-ordinate of the area to draw within the larger map
+    map_x_offset (optional) - x offset co-ordinate of the area to draw within the larger map map_y_offset (optional) - y offset co-ordinate of the area to draw within the larger map map_width (optional) - row width of the larger map